Investors looking for stock growth after the pandemic and beyond can turn their attention to sports stocks. Read this to know expert recommendations.

-Churchill Downs Incorporated is more popularly known for its Louisville, Kentucky, racetrack that hosts the annual Kentucky Derby, a sporting event in America that has drawn thousands for the last 146 years.
+Churchill Downs Incorporated is more popular for its Louisville, Kentucky, racetrack that hosts the annual Kentucky Derby, a sporting event in America that has drawn thousands for the last 146 years.

-However, it doesn’t wholly rely its revenue on traditional horse racing events but ventures into online gaming and wagering via its platform.
+However, it doesn’t wholly rely on its revenue from traditional horse racing events but ventures into online gaming and wagering via its platform.

 Meanwhile, the fourth-quarter report suggests that not even the pandemic could create a significant dent in the company’s financial stability.